typescript-rtti/typescript-rtti/README.md

 [NPM](https://npmjs.com/package/typescript-rtti) |
 [Github](https://github.com/typescript-rtti/typescript-rtti)

-> **NOTE**
+> **Status:**
-> This software is _beta quality_, semver 0.x.x.
-Transformer: Expect all codebases to build and operate the same as when the transformer is not present.
-Reflection API:  API is stable, expect only rare breaking changes on the way to major-stable semver.
+> This software is _release candidate_ quality
+> - Transformer: Expect **all** codebases to build and operate the same as when the transformer is not present. **Please** file a bug if you cannot build your codebase with the transformer enabled.
+All types are supported and emitted (except for mapped types).
+> - Reflection API: Stable, expect only rare breaking changes on the way to major-stable semver.

 A Typescript transformer to implement comprehensive runtime type information (RTTI).